The Verbenaceae family has a wide range of flowering plants that are home and garden staples in landscaping.

 Beyond the namesake verbenas, there are genera such as Lantana (lan-TAN-a) which provide amazing displays of flower clusters of color and scents.

-In fact, the lantana shrub (often called shrub verdanas due to their shrublike growth habit) has approximately 150 species, plus countless varieties and cultivars that attract butterflies.
+In fact, the lantana shrub (often called shrub verdanas due to their shrublike growth habit) has approximately 150 species, plus countless varieties and cultivars that attract butterflies and hummingbirds.